lizaloraine/CodeCrypt/README.md

 Each cipher tool includes:
 - Input fields for plain text or encoded text.
 - Options to toggle between encryption and decryption.
-- Detailed results displayed in real-time.
+- Detailed results/conversion displayed in real-time.

 ---